 Naturally, firms will need to make large cost and time investments to take this work forward, but ultimately, there will be significant benefits.
-If firms embrace the subject, rather than simply see it as a regulatory obligation, there should be many long-term advantages - for example, more stable and reliable operating platforms, clearly defined and tested workarounds when disruption occurs, and better consumer outcomes.
+If firms embrace, rather than simply see it as a regulatory obligation, there should be many long-term advantages - for example, more stable and reliable operating platforms, clearly defined and tested workarounds when disruption occurs, and better consumer outcomes.

 Firms operating in other jurisdictions as well as the UK, or globally, could replicate the principles outlined by the UK regulators, or apply them elsewhere.
-Therefore, there’s an opportunity for UK firms to take the lead in developing internal frameworks.
+Therefore, there is an opportunity for UK firms to take the lead in developing internal frameworks.

-Cyber resilience is an important aspect of operational resilience as a whole, and you can find out more on the IA's work on this subject in the member area.
+Cyber resilience is an important, and currently more developed, aspect of operational resilience as a whole, and you can find out more on the IA's work on this subject in the member area.

 LATEST DEVELOPMENTS (most recent first)

-We submitted a response to the discussion paper in October 2018 (see document library below).
-As well as responding to the specific questions raised in the paper, we emphasised five points:
+We submitted a response to the consultation paper in September 2020.
+As well as responding to the specific questions raised in the paper, we emphasised:

-The joint regulators issued a discussion paper in July 2018 (see document library below).
-In summary, the regulators believe firms can achieve better operational resilience by focusing more on setting, monitoring and testing specific impact tolerances for key business services.
-Ones that define how much disruption can be tolerated.
+The joint regulators issued a discussion paper in July 2018.
+In summary, the regulators believe that firms can achieve better operational resilience by focusing more on setting, monitoring and testing specific impact tolerances for key business services.
+These define how much disruption can be tolerated.
 Important concepts in the paper include: